GotAudio/AudioBookSlides/README.md

 </details>

 **Linux**:
-<details><summary>WSL Installation Steps (click to expand) __whisper update__</summary>
+<details><summary>WSL Installation Steps (click to expand) [whisperX update]</summary>
 <pre><code>

 __ This can not run as a single bash script.
 A new mamba environment starts a new shell. __

+#Enter the path of the folder you wish to install AudioBookSlides and ComfyUI to.
+export BASE=/path_to_install_folder

-# Install Mambaforge, a minimal Conda
+#Install Mambaforge, a minimal Conda
-# 1. Navigate to the home directory
+#1.
+Navigate to the home directory
 cd ~

-# 2. Download the Mambaforge installer script
+#2.
+Download the Mambaforge installer script
-#    Users, please run the following command to download the Mambaforge installer.
+#Run the following command to download the Mambaforge installer.
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh

-# 3. Make the installer script executable
+#3.
+Make the installer script executable
 chmod +x Mambaforge-Linux-x86_64.sh

-# 4. Run the installer script
+#4.
+Run the installer script
 echo "Now running the Mambaforge installer.
 Follow the on-screen instructions." echo "During the installation process, you will need to:" echo "  - Press 'Enter' to confirm the installation location."